schilkp/schilkp.github.io/projects/KnokooMod.md

 If the 1/4" jack does not have a switch, tie PEDC to GND (for example POT-).
 In this case the unit will *not* return to normal operation when no pedal is connected.

-The timer potentiometer can be replace by populating R6 and R7.
+The timer potentiometer can be replaced by populating R6 and R7.
 In this case the timer will be fixed to approximately (15) * (R6 / (R6 * R7)) minutes.

 ## Possible future changes/improvements: